JordanRL/Roster/docs/roster/latest/Roster/App.md

     description
     :   *No description available*

+    **Application->getNamespaces Description**

     Returns an array of all unique namespaces used by currently registered commands.

      It does not return the global namespace which always exists.

+---

 !!! signature "public Application->findNamespace(string $namespace)"
     **$namespace**